The Problem

 Plugins never import each other.
 They communicate through the event bus:3.
 Progressive

 Start with nothing.
 Add what you need.
-Your board grows with you.4.
-Portable
+Your board grows with you.1

 No build step.
 No Node.js required.
 No framework lock-in.
 Just openindex.html in a browser.